blowb/blowb-doc/install-internet-service-docker/mozilla-sync.rst

 promise!`` shows up, click on it.
 Now you should be at a page with a list of options and a search bar on the top.
-Use the search bar to search for ``services.sync.tokenServerURI``, and change the value of this option to ``https://msync.example.com/token/1.0/sync/1.5``, where ``msync.example.com`` should be replaced by the domain name of the Mozilla sync server, similar to what is shown in :numref:`mozilla-sync-firefox`.
+Use the search bar to search for ``services.sync.tokenServerURI``, and change the value of this option to ``https://msync.example.com/token/1.0/sync/1.5``, where ``msync.example.com`` should be replaced by the domain name of the Firefox Sync Server, similar to what is shown in :numref:`mozilla-sync-firefox`.
 Now logging in the Firefox account should make Firefox use the synchronize server we have just set up.

 .. _mozilla-sync-firefox: